The dark side of Oktoberfest | The China Post

 Wait a second: Cycling shorts under the dress?

-Women who serve tables or sell pretzels and flowers outdoors need to fend against inclement weather, but for waitresses in the large rowdy beer halls, it’s also a protection against gropers.
+For the women who serve tables in the large rowdy beer halls, or sell pretzels and flowers outdoors, it’s a protection against gropers.

 Boisterous mood

 It’s not noon yet, but the Wiesn is already jam-packed and rocking as servers carrying beers and trays laden with food push through the crowds.
 People are having a grand time.
-As alcohol levels rise, inhibitions vanish, strangers become friends, arm in arm even before the brass band has gotten started.
+As alcohol levels rise, inhibitions vanish, and strangers become friends even before the brass band has gotten started.

 Female employees and Oktoberfest guests alike are exposed to sexual harassment at the festival that has drawn 3.3 million visitors in its first week alone.
 A week into the 186th Oktoberfest, Munich police reported 25 cases of sexual assault, including three rapes.

-Things have clearly changed since the #metoo debate was launched.
-Women, and sometimes men, increasingly refuse to tolerate sexual harassment and turn to the police instead.
+Things have clearly changed since the #MeToo debate was launched.
+Women, and sometimes men, are increasingly refusing to tolerate sexual harassment and are turning to the police instead.

 Change in public perception

-Slap the waitress’s behind, caress the flower seller’s cheek and kiss the girl sitting on the bench next to you: This behavior no longer remains without consequences.
+Slapping the waitress’ behind, caressing the flower seller’s cheek and kissing the girl sitting on the bench next to you: Behavior like this no longer remains without consequences.
 The public perception of such individual physical trespasses has changed radically.

-Complex question arise that have no simple answers: What are men allowed to do?
+Complex questions have arisen with no simple answers: What are men allowed to do?
 And what about women?
 How close may a man come to a woman; where are the boundaries?
 Are bosses allowed to give their female employees roses?
-Are signs of affection misinterpreted?
+Can signs of affection be misinterpreted?

 Dark red lipstick a deterrent?

-These days, it seems some Oktoberfest revelers think twice before they even link arms to sway to the music with the woman sitting next to them on a bench.
-Most visitors however keep seeing the festival’s relaxed atmosphere as an opportunity to flirt outrageously.
+These days, it seems some Oktoberfest revelers are even thinking twice before they link arms to sway to the music with the woman sitting next to them.
+Many visitors, however, still see the festival’s relaxed atmosphere as an opportunity for outrageous flirting.

-Wiesn waitresses resort to a simple trick to fend off men who try to make sure their faces are covered with bright red and pink lipstick marks by the end of the night: They wear dark red lipstick.
+To fend off men who aim to cover their faces with bright red and pink lipstick marks by the end of the night, some Wiesn waitresses resort to a simple trick: They wear dark red lipstick.
 Men, rumor has it, don’t like the color.
 At least that was my experience.